 The task itself concerned the production of pump housings for oil pumps for residential oil boilers in cast iron, which had to be washed thoroughly both inside and outside in 3-shift operation.

-Therefore, Danfoss was in dialogue with a few suppliers who were to present a concept whereby the best solution based on cleanliness, quality, sustainability, competences, reliability and economy would be chosen.
+Therefore, Danfoss was in dialogue with a number of suppliers who, based on a specification, had to present a concept according to which the best solution based on cleanliness, quality, sustainability, competences, operational safety and economy would be chosen.